Exceptional quality, limited availability

 Approximately 3/16" (4.7mm) thick, ready for thickness-sanding to your own specs.

 Red Spruce (also called Adirondack Spruce) responds to the full range of attack on the strings.
 Where other top woods decay or sound muffled when played hard, Red Spruce stays clear and powerful.
-It looks like other Spruce varieties, with a slightly warmer color.
+It looks like other Spruce varieties, with wider (and often more pronounced) grain lines, warmer color and more color variation.
+Higher grades have more even color and closer grain lines.

 Use our grading system to choose your soundboard...